coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-09-25-what-is-an-event-bus-in-vue-nuxt.md

 layout: post
 title:  "What is an Event Bus in Vue?
 How do I use it in Nuxt?"
 tags: [vue, nuxt, javascript, eventbus, components]
-description: "In a Vue application, you can use an event bus for sibling components to communicate.
-Here's how to set one up in Nuxt."
+description: "In Vue, you can use an event bus for sibling component communication.
+Here's how to do that in Nuxt."
 ---

 Let's say we're building a [Nuxt](https://nuxtjs.org/) application and we have two major components: